 Shiga Kogen – 15 Things To Do In Winter At Japan’s Largest Ski Resort

-Known as the ski resort with the highest altitude in Japan at 2307 meters, as well as the largest resort with a total if 450 hectares, Shiga Kogen is a winter sports mecca!
+Known as the ski resort with the highest altitude in Japan at 2307 meters, as well as the largest resort with over 600 hectares of terrain, Shiga Kogen is a winter sports mecca!

 Mesmerized by Shiga Kogen’s massive snowfall and the powdery quality of the white stuff, numerous local skiers and snowboarders visit Shiga Kogen every winter to enjoy what the resort has to offer.
 Shiga Kogen also offers a range of activities and other attractions which visitors of all ages can enjoy during their stay.
 Here is our guide to 15 things to do in Shiga Kogen each winter:

 Needless to say, skiing and snowboarding are the most popular winter activities in Shiga Kogen.
-The resort consists of 18 areas, each of them are interconnected by 51 lifts and 4 gondolas.
-Ski courses and terrain are a mix of levels, catering to all levels; 50% of beginner, 35% intermediate, and 15% advanced.
+As Japan’s largest ski resort, Shiga Kogen is made-up of 18 ski areas – almost all of which are interconnected – with courses and terrain suited to all levels.

-As Japan’s largest resort, Shiga Kogen is the perfect destination for visitors wanting to arrange a multiday winter sports destination.
-Our ski and snowboard packages take the hassle out of arranging your visit and include all you need – all-mountain passes for the duration of your stay, accommodation in the resort’s central area, transport from and to JR Nagano Station and lots of other perks – to get the most out of your winter adventure!
+As Japan’s largest resort, Shiga Kogen is the perfect destination for visitors wanting to arrange a multi-day winter sports destination.
+Our ski and snowboard packages take the hassle out of arranging your visit and include all you need – all-mountain passes for the duration of your stay, accommodation, transport from and to Nagano Station and lots of other perks – to get the most out of your winter adventure!

-3. ENJOY THE FAMILY-FRIENDLY ACTIVITY AREA OF ICHINOSE
+5 / ENJOY THE FAMILY-FRIENDLY ACTIVITY AREAS OF SHIGA

 As winter sports are widely recognized as the activity for families, Shiga Kogen has several family-friendly facilities for visitors.
-If you are visiting the resort with children or don’t have much experience and looking for a fun and easy activity, Ichinose Diamond Rabbit Park – located in Ichinose Diamond area – is a great option for you!
+If you are visiting the resort with children or don’t have much experience and looking for a fun and easy activity, Maruike Snow Activity Park – located in the Maruike ski fields – is a great option for you!

 The activity area is fenced-off and provides you with a various gear including sledges, snow-tubes, snow-striders and unlimited amount of snow to make a snowman or have a snowball fight.
 Entry is JPY500 per person (as of date of publication) and allows unlimited use of tools inside the activity area.